armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 ## {{% heading "prereq" %}}

-* You are familiar with [installing the Scale Agent]({{< ref "scale-agent/install" >}}) and the [Dynamic Accounts feature]({{< ref "scale-agent/concepts/dynamic-accounts" >}})
+* You are familiar with {{< linkWithTitle "scale-agent/concepts/dynamic-accounts" >}}.
+* The following Dynamic Accounts features use Clouddriver Account Management:

+   * Automatic account migration
+   * Clouddriver Account Management API request interception

-* The Dynamic Accounts automatic migration feature uses Clouddriver Account Management, which is not enabled by default in Spinnaker or Armory Continuous Deployment.
-See Spinnaker's [Clouddriver Account Management](https://spinnaker.io/docs/setup/other_config/accounts/) page for how to enable the feature in Spinnaker.
+   Clouddriver Account Management is not enabled by default in Spinnaker or Armory Continuous Deployment.
+See Spinnaker's [Clouddriver Account Management](https://spinnaker.io/docs/setup/other_config/accounts/) page for how to enable the feature.

 ## Scale Agent plugin